zekariyasamdu/space-invader/README.md

 ./build/space_invader
 ```

-Note: for the last two steps just make the ./run.sh scriptan executable to automate your builds and runs.
+Note: for the last two steps just make the ./run.sh script an executable to automate your builds and runs.